mmu-webdesign/Level4-web-term-1/HTML/html02/12-semantic-elements.md

 > Navigation

 - Using the un-ordered list within the `<nav>` element, adjust the links of `index.html` so that the page links to `cast.html` and `director.html`, both sat in the `pages` folder.
-Think about the page needed.
+Think about the file paths.

 - Once that works, do the same for the `nav` links on both `cast.html` and `director.html` that take them home to `index.html` or to the other page.

-> Note in the navigation list - leave the link to the actual page you are on as a `#`.
+> Note: In the navigation list - leave the link to the actual page you are on as a `#`.

 - For example on `index.html` the link stays as: